 Stan Veliotis received his Ph.D. in 2007 and then joined the Gabelli School of Business faculty, teaching taxation and accounting.
-He is also the chair of the Accounting and Tax Area and a co-director of the Center for Professional Accounting Practices.
+He is also the chair of the Accounting and Tax Area, director of M.S. in Taxation and a co-director of the Center for Professional Accounting Practices.

 Before entering academia, Professor Veliotis worked at law firms on business litigation, corporate, and tax matters, and at two of the Big Four accounting firms.
 He spent nearly a decade in the Big Four, specializing in the taxation of international employee compensation, including stock compensation plans extended beyond a parent company's home country and expatriate issues.
 His law and CPA licenses have remained continuously active.
 He also holds the certified equity professional designation (currently inactive).